-- 1. Identify the knowledge, skills, abilities, physical fitness and agency specific standards for Criminal Justice. - Demonstrate an understanding of the role and structure of leadership in Criminal Justice and how to employ leadership techniques. - 3.
-Explain professionalism as it relates to all aspects of the field. - 4.
-Execute effective oral and written communication skills related to their discipline (e.g., report writing). - Explain the importance of and exhibit ethical decision-making and personal ethics within the criminal justice context. - 6.
+- Identify the knowledge, skills, abilities, physical fitness and agency specific standards for Criminal Justice. - Demonstrate an understanding of the role and structure of leadership in Criminal Justice and how to employ leadership techniques. - 3.
+Explain professionalism as it relates to all aspects of the field. - Execute effective oral and written communication skills related to their discipline (e.g., report writing). - Explain the importance of and exhibit ethical decision-making and personal ethics within the criminal justice context. - 6.
 Explain the role of discretion in criminal justice and how to respond appropriately to fluid situations. - 7.
 Describe the personal impact of a career in criminal justice. - 8.
-Explain the larger role of criminal justice as it relates to the community. - 9.
-Demonstrate awareness of the diverse and multicultural components within their community. - 10.
-Display appropriate sensitivity and knowledge when dealing with all people.
+Explain how the criminal justice system impacts the community including connections between diverse cultural, social, or political contexts. - 9.
+Execute mathematical reasoning using methods appropriate to the profession.